Sherwin Williams High Reflective White: a TRUE white paint colour?

 WHICH PAINT COLOURS ARE COMPARABLE TO HIGH REFLECTIVE WHITE?

-If you’re having a hard time getting High Reflective White or want a few alternatives for comparison, check out…
+If you’re having difficulty getting High Reflective White or want a few alternatives for comparison, check out…

 - Benjamin Moore Chantilly Lace.
 The difference between Chantilly Lace is that it’s a tiny bit softer than High Reflective White (read about it HERE)